vega/altair/doc/user_guide/interactions.rst

 It was possible to achieve something similar before the introduction of parameters in Altair 5 by using ``transform_fold`` and ``transform_filter``, but the spec for this is more complex (as can be seen in `this SO answer <https://stackoverflow.com/a/70950329/2166823>`_) so the solution above is to prefer.

+.. _legend-binding:

 Legend Binding
 ^^^^^^^^^^^^^^

 An interactive legend can often be helpful to assist in focusing in on groups of data.
 Instead of manually having to build a separate chart to use as a legend, Altair provides the ``bind='legend'`` option to facilitate the creation of clickable legends:

 .. altair-plot::